pyroserpent/Data-Cleaning-Project/README.md

 ✔ Removed invalid phone numbers and ensured correct length

+✔ Cleaned names by removing special characters and numbers

 ✔ Saved cleaned data as both CSV and Excel files
 ---

 ## 🚀 How to Use